image bio

 Support Your Nutrition With Natalist

-We encourage you, though, to try and consider your choice of prenatal vitamins as a means to provide yourself with support for your emotional well-being, as well as your physical health.
+We encourage you, though, to try and consider your choice of prenatal vitamins as a means of pregnancy self-care to provide yourself with support for your emotional well-being, as well as your physical health.
 You can’t control whether or not you get severe morning sickness that keeps you from eating a balanced diet.
 You certainly can’t control your genes.
 However, choosing a prenatal vitamin with MTHF folate means optimizing the likelihood that your vitamin will support your health—and your baby’s—in the best way possible.

 References: